iiPythonx/xpp/README.md

 ### Q: Can I use x++ for data management, game design, or simply for fun?

-You can pretty much do anything in vanilla x++, especially with the `evl` operator, which allows you to integrate Python into your project.
+Thanks to the ability to import Python files via the `imp` operator, you can do pretty much anything with vanilla x++.
+For in-line Python integration, the `evl` operator lets you change the x++ runtime on demand.

 ## Credits & Links